 How is giardiasis spread?

 - Putting something in your mouth or accidentally swallowing something that has come in contact with the stool of a person or animal infected with Giardia

-Eating uncooked food contaminated with Giardia
+- Eating uncooked food contaminated with Giardia

 - Accidentally swallowing Giardia picked up from surfaces (such as toys, bathroom fixtures, changing tables, diaper pails) contaminated with stool from an infected person

 Who is at risk?

 Everyone.
 Persons at increased risk for giardiasis include:

 - Children who attend day care centers, including diaper-aged children

 - Others who drink or accidentally swallow water from contaminated sources that are untreated (no heat inactivation, filtration, or chemical disinfection)

 Several community-wide outbreaks of giardiasis have been linked to drinking municipal water or recreational water contaminated with Giardia .